Bak3rLi/www.linguyen.com/research.md

 + June 2018 "Unstable bilingual communities in contrast: Vietnamese in Canberra, Creole in Louisiana" — with [O. Mayeux](http://people.ds.cam.ac.uk/ofm23/about.html), *Code-switching Seminar*, University of Cambridge, UK
 + Sept 2017 "Single other language items in bilingual speech: How do we know what we know?"
-*Linguistics Seminar*, Centre of Excellence for the Dynamics of Language, Canberra, Australia
+*Linguistics Seminar*, ARC Centre of Excellence for the Dynamics of Language, Canberra, Australia
 + June 2017 "Codeswitching or borrowing?
 A corpus-based study of single Vietnamese kin terms in otherwise English discourse" *International Symposium on Bilingualism*, Limerick, Ireland
 + July 2015 "Critical Metaphor Analysis from a Communication Perspective: A Case Study of Australian News Media Discourse on Immigration and Asylum Seekers."